immense/immybot-documentation/src/FAQ.md

 1. The machine has a security tool like Defender for Endpoint, Crowdstrike, Bitdefender or Threatlocker blocking our scripts from running
   - You'll want to create exclusions for ImmyBot
 1. WMI is broken on the machine (Usually on older machines)

+## Where is the Download ImmyBot Agent Installer?
+1. This is a setting located in the Settings tab, under Integrations.
+Click the edit button next to Immybot Agent.
+Uncheck the Disabled box then click Update.